calijason76/security-hub/README.md

     Prints the x-axis list
     Same thing is repeated for the y-axis list with the exception of a counter being added to output an integer for the number of non-compliance findings
     Prints the count for the y-axis
+    Running of the app with a pipe to the feed file is needed as last step and results in the same formatted feed file as the bash version

+The PLOTLY DASH APP (app.py):

+The goal here is to take the feed file generated and break it into two lists that Plotly can use for x and y axis.
+I was able to do so by the following:

+    Use the open command in python to load the feed file Specify a new variable 'lines' read each line and using f.read() combined with splitlines(), break the string out when the /n newline character is encountered
+    This results in a list containing [str,int,str,int,str,int] I now need to use list splicing to break the long list out into two lists: one for strings (label), one for integers (values) lines[::2] -- start at position 0 and give me every other value lines[1::2] -- start at position 1 and give me every other value